 JACOB GLANVILLE, PHD

-Chief Science Officer
+Former Chief Executive Officer

-Chairman of the Board
+Former Chairman of the Board

 As Co-Founder, CEO and President of Distributed Bio, he and his teams apply computationally-guided immunoengineering methods to enable a new generation of monoclonal antibody discovery and universal vaccine design.
-In addition to counting over 40 pharmaceutical companies and biotechnology startups as his Distributed Bio clients, he enjoys collaborating with multiple partners to generate exciting new technologies in biomedicine.
+In addition to counting over 50 pharmaceutical companies and biotechnology startups as his Distributed Bio clients, he enjoys collaborating with multiple partners to generate exciting new technologies in biomedicine.